What Is Dental Malocclusion?

 Maintaining Your Results

 Throughout the course of your care, it is important to keep up with good oral hygiene at home and attend routine dental cleanings and exams with our team at Grove Dental Group and Orthodontics.
 After your treatment is complete, please let our team know if your bite feels uneven or you have pain or discomfort in the jaw.
-Our orthodontists will monitor your results and may perform follow-up bite analysis services as needed.
+Our orthodontists will monitor your results and those of your children and may perform follow-up bite analysis services as needed.
 We strive for excellence and seek to deliver the best possible treatment results for our patients and their families.
 If it is recommended that you wear a retainer, we encourage you to adhere to any recommendations provided by our team to help maintain your oral health outcomes.

 Insurance Coverage for Diagnostic Services